vwade/node-builder/README.md

 ## Next steps

-With interactive ports and connection flows shipped, the focus shifts to **Edge routing** so canvases can present clean cubic links before the keyboard and theming layers land.
+With interactive ports and connection flows shipped, the focus stays on **Edge routing**.
+The routing helper now blends straight connectors into quadratic curves, reports curvature metrics, and the React layer inflates node hitboxes so edges detour around obstacles by default (or via `build_node_obstacles` for custom shells).
+Route options can now declare `ignore_obstacle_ids` so start/end nodes get excluded while intermediate blockers still enforce detours.
+Next up: pressure-test the heuristics, expose developer diagnostics, and then tackle the keyboard and theming layers.

 ## Automation roadmap